 My upcoming Environmental History of North America course includes one walking tour of Africville to accompany a unit on environmental racism and discrimination, and another of the Halifax harbour and waterfront.
 I have some other afternoon-length trips in mind as well: it’s tough to choose only one or two each year!
 The students I taught at McMaster loved field trips, but we also met in three-hour blocks, as opposed to 75 minutes twice a week.
 I don’t want to burden my students with activities outside normal course hours, especially since many work full-time while attending university full-time.

 I’m also associated with the Atlantic Canadian Studies (ACST) program, which takes an interdisciplinary approach to studying this region.
 It offers a fourth-year undergraduate course in the environmental history of Atlantic Canada, which I’m hoping to run every second or third summer.
 Luckily, there is institutional support to structure it as a field course, or to include a field-based component.
-I’ve been tentatively envisioning a course that allots 60% of its time to learning methodologies and historiography and discussing readings in the classroom, and 40% to spending time in a specific location.
+I’ve been tentatively envisioning a course that allots 60% of its time to learning methodologies and historiography and discussing readings in the classroom, and 40% to spending time in a specific location, for many of us learning becomes a challenge due to disorders like ADHD or similar, which is why as a new strategy we are using a natural Adderall alternative for the ones interested in learning, this thanks to what we learned from an article at Mens Journal .
 There are so many options fairly close to Halifax: PEI, Cape Breton, New Brunswick, and the South Shore are all only a few hours’ drive away, and each offers different thematic possibilities.
 I’m very much looking forward to developing this course.
 I’ll take things slow to start with smaller stretches of “field camps,” but over time it may become fully field-based.

 Being able to take a consciously slow approach to developing such pedagogies is a welcome feeling.
 I can take my time when incorporating place-based or applied teaching and learning, really thinking through the competencies associated with each course and connecting with local folks and organizations in the places I take my students.